IMPORTANT INFORMATION AND WHO WE ARE

 Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 You should include adequate information to identify yourself and such other relevant information that will reasonably assist us in fulfilling your request.
 Your request will be dealt with as soon as possible.
-Under the GDPR, we may charge an administration fee for processing such requests.
+Under the GDPR, we may charge an ‘reasonable fee’ for the administration costs for processing such requests.
 This administration fee is to cover the cost and time involved with gathering the relevant data and administration services such as photocopying and postage and will be no more than £10.

 We may reject requests for disclosure or deletion of your information that are unreasonable or extremely impractical such as it requires a disproportionate human or technical effort or require significant changes to our processes and technology and impact our ability to provide the services.

 WHAT WE MAY NEED FROM YOU

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.